michielbdejong/nuts-workshops/network_in_a_day/README.md

 ```

 If you already did this as part of the preparation, please pull the latest changes.
-And pull the latest versions of the docker images: `docker-compose pull`

 Inside the repository there are 2 directories: *single* and *network*.
+Inside each directory, you can pull the latest versions of the docker images: `docker-compose pull`

 We'll use the setup from the **single** directory.
 Inside that directory startup the docker containers:

 ```shell